Azure/FTALive-Sessions/content/DataAnalytics/dataoperations.md

 >Note
 >
 >We have covered type of data, type of database scenarios and types of operations.
-Now its easier to list the services required for various layers of your DataAnalytics Pipeline
+Now its easier to list the services required for various layers of your DataAnalytics Pipeline.
 >
-> -storage layer(integration),
+> storage layer(integration) </br>
-> -compute layer(operation) &
+> compute layer(operation)</br>
-> -presentation layer(consolidation and governance)
+> presentation layer(consolidation and governance)</br>

 ## Additional Information